 The team knew that customers who converted stuck around.
 So they had to do two things: solve the conversion rate issue, then validate the LTV assumption.

 “LTV is the thing that has and will continue to turn Bambu Earth into a huge player on the cosmetics scene,” says Rekuc.
 “At its core, we believe that’s possible because the product is so strong.”

 Knowing its products’ strengths sets up the brand strategy to focus on increased spending of marketing dollars relative to its top-line revenue — and feel really good about the outcome.

 It all starts with tracking LTV by first-product-purchased.

-On the other hand, if the LTV is not as strong on the toner, but Bambu can acquire that customer cheaply — then there’s profit to be made immediately.
+On the other hand, if the LTV is not as strong on the toner, but Bambu can acquire that customer cheaply — there’s profit to be made earlier.

 While LTV is the main variable at play, the lesson is that you have to do that relative to the cost of acquiring the customer in the first place.
 This prep work isn’t complete without factoring in the margin to determine where the cost value is.

 An acquisition strategy emerged simultaneously anchored in retention: a skin quiz.